benjamincrozat/content/posts/419-page-expired-laravel.md

 Errors like the "419 Page Expired" occur when the CSRF token is mismatched.
 This can happen for various reasons:

-- Sometimes, you just let the page open for too long and the token expired, which is a good thing.
+- Sometimes, you just let the page open for too long and the token expires, which is a good thing.
 Just click the refresh button in your browser and re-send the form.
-- Or it might just be because you forgot to include the `@csrf` directive inside your form.
-This is problematic, because by default, Laravel expects the CSRF token to be present thanks to the `VerifyCsrfToken` middleware that filters the requests.
+- Or it might be because you forgot to include the `@csrf` directive in your form.
+This is problematic because, by default, Laravel expects the CSRF token to be present thanks to the `VerifyCsrfToken` middleware that filters the requests.

 Learn more on Laravel's documentation about [Cross-Site Request Forgery protection](https://laravel.com/docs/10.x/csrf).

 ## Disable CSRF protection on some pages

-Occasionally, you may want to disable CSRF protection on some pages and definitely kill those 419 HTTP codes.
+Occasionally, you may want to disable CSRF protection on some pages and kill those 419 HTTP codes.

-Instead of removing the middleware from the kernel, you could just specify which pages you want to exclude from being protected.
+Instead of removing the middleware from the kernel, specify which pages you want to exclude from being protected.

 In *app/Http/Middleware/VerifyCsrfToken.php*: